premalkatigar-webonise/react-graphql/README.md

 # react-graphql
-It describes how to communicate and fetch data with graphql.
+It describes how to fetch data with graphql.